-We’ve spent the last few weeks re-examining how we think about and talk about our vaginal health.
-First, we addressed how the language used to talk about vaginal health can be problematic.
+Earlier this year, we re-examined how we think about and talk about our vaginal health.
+First, we addressed how the language used to talk about the vagina can be problematic.
 Then, we delved into how our bodies give us important clues about our health if we approach these signs without judgment.

 What to consider: If you get a period, where are you at right now during your cycle?
 Your scent can change as you move through the menstrual, follicular, ovulation, and luteal phases.
 Also, are you sexually active?
 A strong odor can be a sign of an infection, particularly if you engage in unprotected intercourse.
 Certain STIs such as trichomoniasis can cause an intense, unpleasant odor, and a condition called bacterial vaginosis (BV) can show up as a “fishy” odor.

-If you have a vagina, you have most likely experienced your share of discharge (or fluids from your uterus, cervix, and vagina).
-By this definition, menstrual “blood” is discharge.
-So is the thicker mucus that accompanies ovulation, as well as lubrication from being sexually aroused.
-Your cervical fluids can change throughout the month and may increase or decrease due to birth control, frequency of intercourse, or medications.
+Discharge in women can include menstrual “blood”, thicker mucus that accompanies ovulation, and lubrication from being sexually aroused.
+Cervical fluids can change throughout the month and may increase or decrease due to birth control, frequency of intercourse, or medications.
 For this reason, the presence of discharge is not necessarily alarming.
-It’s helpful, though, to check in and ask what kind of discharge you’ve seen in the last month.
+It’s helpful, though, to check-in and ask what kind of discharge you’ve seen in the last month.
 Has there been more (or less) of it?
 Does it have an off look to it?
 Is it thicker or does it have an unusual color?

 This is important because both yeast infections and bacterial vaginosis can produce atypical discharge.
 BV tends to result in a thin, gray, and foamy discharge; whereas the discharge from a yeast infection is likely to be white or cream-colored, and it will be thicker, with the consistency of cottage cheese.

-Lastly: Have you been experiencing any kind of discomfort in the past month?
-Take your time to consider all the symptoms that can make you uncomfortable like itching, vulvar pain, vaginal pain or pain with sex, dryness, or skin sensitivity.
+Have you been experiencing any kind of discomfort in the past month?
+Take your time to consider all the symptoms that can make you uncomfortable like itching, painful erections, vaginal pain or pain with sex, dryness, or skin sensitivity.

 - Pelvic floor disorders